When does the Stamp Duty Holiday end? Will property prices plummet? We reveal all…

 If you ask us, we wouldn’t be surprised.
 You see, a holiday itself is defined as ‘an extended period of leisure and recreation’ – note the word ‘period’.
 So while the Stamp Duty Holiday is a period of relief for buyers, that doesn’t necessarily guarantee anyone who’s taken advantage of it won’t be liable for it in the future.
 Now we're not saying Sunak's going to send round the debt collectors post lockdown, but what we are saying is that we wouldn't rule something like a future SDH charge or fee, out of the equation.

-Take mortgage holidays for instance.
+Take house repayments holidays for instance.
 Opt for one of these and what you’re essentially doing is deferring your payment.
 Don’t be fooled into thinking it’s a good will gesture from your lender, it’s not.
-In fact it does them more of a favour than you, as by taking a payment holiday your mortgage term or loan amount could increase.
+In fact it does them more of a favour than you, as by taking a payment holiday your house repayments term or loan amount could increase.
 All of which accrues interest over time, allowing them to make even more money out of you than they currently do.
 Not great!

 Still sceptical?
 We'd encourage you to look at how the Stamp Duty Holiday has been marketed as we've noticed one commonality.
 The holiday is nearly always referred to as a scheme to save money on a property’s ‘purchase'.
 Yes, that could be because Stamp Duty only applies when purchasing a house so the media and indeed the government are yet to cover this subject, but it does beggar the question as to why.
 Is there something we haven't been told yet?
 We've Googled far and wide for an answer and are yet to find one (other search engines are available).